-But remember the triangle - his speed will be slow and he won't have access to the professional IT tools, because they're expensive.
+But remember the triangle - his speed will be slow, and he won't have access to the professional IT tools, because they're expensive.

-If you choose a bedroom warrior, doing everything themselves, to provide your IT support - that's fine.
-Providing you're their only client.
-Realistically, one person should be able to carry out the IT support, maintenance, and monitoring that a business like yours requires.
+If you choose a bedroom warrior to provide your IT support, doing everything himself - that's fine.
+Providing you're his only client.
+One person should be able to carry out the

+IT support, maintenance, and monitoring that a business like yours requires.